paulocecco/Selective-Sweeps/README.md

 This repository contains scripts and tools for performing selective sweep analysis using R. The goal is to provide an easy-to-use and efficient way to detect selective sweeps in genomic data.

 ## Installation
 You'll need to install SHAPEIT software (https://mathgen.stats.ox.ac.uk/genetics_software/shapeit/shapeit.html#citations).
-The output of this program **.PHASED** files are going to be the input for the following workflow
+The output of this program **.PHASED** files are going to be the input for the following workflow.
+Please also read OutFLANK repository (https://github.com/whitlock/OutFLANK) since it's the one we are going to use.

 The scripts in this repository require the following R packages:
 * dplyr